 Letting people know more about your art will connect them to your work, which will turn them into loyal collectors of your artwork.

-Take a look at how the artists highlighted above take advantage of Instagram Caption.
+Take a look at how the artists highlighted above to take advantage of Instagram Caption.

 The bio section is the only place where you can add clickable links.

-All the tips I have discussed earlier in this post will help you build your Instagram following, but the main reason you are doing this is to increase your art sales.
+All the tips discussed earlier in this post will help you build your following, but the main reason you are doing this is to increase your art sales.

-If you do not optimize your Instagram Bio, you are wasting your time marketing your art on Instagram.
+If you do not optimize your Bio, you waste your time marketing your art on Instagram.

-Take the time to fill out your Bio and make sure that you include a link to your artist website.
+Take the time to fill out your Bio and make sure that you include a link to your artist’s website.

 5 Instagram Features For Artists

-Below are 5 Instagram features that will help you to grow your audience.
+Below are 5 tips that will help you to grow your audience.

 Follow From Search